jxmot/Toolbox/README.md

 **Netbeans** : <https://netbeans.apache.org/>

 A very full featured IDE that allows you to edit, debug, and manage (*i.e. Git*) HTML5/JavaScript, Node, and PHP applications.
-An excellent place to start is with the [PHP and HTML5 Learning Trail](https://netbeans.apache.org/kb/docs/php/index.html)
+An excellent place to start is with the [PHP and HTML5 Learning Trail](https://netbeans.apache.org/kb/docs/php/index.html).

+**NOTE**: The best way to install Netbeans is to use the *Comunity Installer*.
+It will include the JDK that is required by Netbeans.
+It can be found [here](https://www.codelerity.com/netbeans/)

 # Online Tools